 When the brakes are applied and the vehicle is at a complete stop, the engine may turn off.
-When stopped, the tachometer may display Auto Stop, or the Auto Stop light may come on in the instrument cluster.
-See Tachometer $\Rightarrow$ 132 and Auto Stop Mode (Uplevel Cluster) $\Rightarrow$ 148.
-When the brake pedal is released or the accelerator pedal is pressed, the engine may restart.
+When stopped, the tachometer displays AUTO STOP.
+See Tachometer \$\phi\$ 124.
+When the brake pedal is released or the accelerator pedal is pushed, the engine will restart.